Date of Last Revision: April 2, 2018

 We may collect and store information about your location to provide you with educational experiences or email updates that are tailored for your region.
-The location information we have access to may include (1) your ZIP or postal code, if you provide one to us (2) the approximate geographic region your computer or mobile device is located in, as determined from your IP address.
+The location information we have access to may include (1) your ZIP or postal code, if you provide one to us and (2) the approximate geographic region your computer or mobile device is located in, as determined from your IP address.
 You may be able to change the settings on your computer or mobile device to prevent it from providing us with such IP information.
 We also have access to (3) your school or classroom location, if you (as a teacher) provide it to us, in order to allow us (with your permission) to display the classroom location on a map or in search results for parents looking for schools that teach computer science.
 Code.org does not request or collect your exact GPS location, and your billing and shipping addresses are not used for these purposes.

 To provide a personalized learning and high-quality experience for our Users, we may use various technologies that automatically record certain technical information from your browser or device, including browser language settings, standard log files, web beacons, or pixel tags.
 This technical information may include your Internet Protocol (IP) address, browser type, internet service provider (ISP), referring or exit pages, click stream data, operating system, and the dates and times that you visit the Website.
 This information assists us in understanding how our Users are using our Website.